jkperin/optical-comm/README.md

 ## Folders description
 - apd/: analysis and simulations of intensity-modulated direct-detected (IM-DD) optical systems using avalanche photodiodes
--- apd/doc/: documentation.
-Latex file containing some of the theoretical derivations and analyses -- apd/f/: auxiliary functions used in apd/
+  - apd/doc/: documentation.
+Latex file containing some of the theoretical derivations and analyses
+  - apd/f/: auxiliary functions used in apd/
--- apd/results/: folder reserved for saving files of simulations on cluster and posterior processing.
+  - apd/results/: folder reserved for saving files of simulations on cluster and posterior processing.

 - coherent/: analysis and simulations of coherent and differentially coherent receivers.
 This includes DSP-based systems as well as systems based on analog signal processing
--- coherent/analog/: functions and classes for modeling building blocks in the coherent receiver based on analog signal process
+  - coherent/analog/: functions and classes for modeling building blocks in the coherent receiver based on analog signal process
--- coherent/analysis/: analysis scripts.
-These are typically oversimplified simulations to better understand some concepts -- coherent/doc/: documentation.
-Latex file containing some of the results and analysis -- coherent/DSP/: functions and classes for modeling building blocks in the coherent receiver based on digital signal process -- coherent/f/: auxiliary functions and classes used in coherent/ -- coherent/results/: folder reserved for saving files of simulations on cluster and posterior processing.
+  - coherent/analysis/: analysis scripts.
+These are typically oversimplified simulations to better understand some concepts
+  - coherent/doc/: documentation.
+Latex file containing some of the results and analysis
+  - coherent/DSP/: functions and classes for modeling building blocks in the coherent receiver based on digital signal process
+  - coherent/f/: auxiliary functions and classes used in coherent/
+  - coherent/results/: folder reserved for saving files of simulations on cluster and posterior processing.
--- coherent/validate/: scripts reserved for validation
+  - coherent/validate/: scripts reserved for validation

-- f/: folder of auxiliary functions and classes
+- f/: folder of auxiliary functions and classes.

 - gui/: graphic user interface developed during the internship at Maxim Integrated.
 No longer updated

-- mpam/: class M-PAM and auxiliary functions for level spacing optimization.
+- mpam/: M-PAM system simulation.
+Includes class M-PAM

-- ofdm/: analysis and simulations of intensity-modulated direct-detected (IM-DD) optical systems using OFDM
+- ofdm/: OFDM system simulation.
+Includes class OFDM, which supports DC-OFDM, ACO-OFDM, and SSB-OFDM.

 - figs/: folder containig relevant figures and scripts to generate figures.

 - soa/: analysis and simulations of intensity-modulated direct-detected (IM-DD) optical systems using semiconductor optical amplifiers.
-Class "SOA" is no longer used, and has been replaced by class "OpticalAmplifier" in f/.
+Class "SOA" is no longer used and has been replaced by class "OpticalAmplifier" in f/.